yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

       great extension), `hour` should be 0-23, and `minute` should only have 00 and 30 as options.
-    * The submit button for the form should have its `name` attribute set to 'submit'.
+    * The submit button for the form should have its `name` attribute set to "submit".
 * Errors for new event creation are:
     * No title, image, or location
     * Title or location longer than 50 characters
     * Image with a file extension other than `.png`, `jpg`/`jpeg`, or `.gif`
     * Image that doesn't exist online
 * You'll want to show an error message if any of the conditions above are met.
-  We'll be looking for them in a `ul` with the `class` 'form-errors.
+  We'll be looking for them in a `ul` with the `class` "form-errors'.

 Event detail pages:
-* Event detail pages should have the event's title in a `h1` element with the `id` 'title', as well as the date and location in `span` elements with the `id`s 'date' and 'location', respectively.
-The event's image should have the `id` 'image'.
+* Event detail pages should have the event's title in a `h1` element with the `id` "title", as well as the date and location in `span` elements with the `id`s "date" and "location", respectively.
+The event's image should have the `id` "image".
-* Event detail pages should also have a `ul` list of the attendees with the `id` attendees.
+* Event detail pages should also have a `ul` list of the attendees with the `id` "attendees".
 Each attendee (represented by their email) should be in a list element with the class `list-group-item`.
 (Note that this list might not show up if you don't have any attendees yet, so for grading purposes it's probably a good idea to RSVP to your own events.
 Isn't that good form, anyway?)
 * Finally, event detail pages should have a `POST` form to RSVP.
-The input in this form should have `name`, `id`, and `type` all set to 'email', and the submit button should have `name` set to 'submit'.
+The input in this form should have `name`, `id`, and `type` all set to "email", and the submit button should have `name` set to "submit".
     * This form should validate the email that you give it to make sure that it's a valid yale.edu email.
-However, it should accept any weird capitalizations as long as they're Yale emails, so something like `kYle.JeNseN@yAlE.eDu` is acceptable (yes, this is just like that SpongeBob meme).
+However, it should accept any weird capitalizations as long as they're Yale emails, so something like `kYle.JeNseN@yAlE.eDu` is acceptable.

 API:
 * You should have an API running at `/api/events` that returns a valid JSON of